Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Results

 \subsection{Correlation between $n$ and $N^{\rm eff}$}

 The amount of available shielding material against the FUV radiation is an important factor for the formation of H$_2$ and CO.
-Panel (a) in Fig. \ref{fig:nhvsnh} shows the angle-averaged geometric mean of the hydrogen column density $\langle N \rangle$ (see Eq. \ref{eq:Nave}) as a function of $n$.
+Panel (a) in Fig.~\ref{fig:nhvsnh} shows the angle-averaged geometric mean of the hydrogen column density $\langle N \rangle$ (see Eq. \ref{eq:Nave}) as a function of $n$.
 The geometric mean roughly scales as $n^{0.4}$ (the black dashed line) and is insensitive to $Z^{\prime}$ besides a slight difference in normalization.
-To understand such a correlation, panel (b) in Fig. \ref{fig:nhvsnh} shows the thermal Jeans length $L_{\rm J} = \sqrt{\pi c_s^2 / (G\rho) }$ as a function of $n$.
+Panel (b) in Fig.~\ref{fig:nhvsnh} shows the thermal Jeans length $L_{\rm J} = \sqrt{\pi c_s^2 / (G\rho) }$ as a function of $n$.
 Our adopted gravitational softening length $\epsilon_{\rm soft} = $ 0.2 pc is shown by the horizontal red dashed line in panel (b), which represents the minimum length scale at which the gravity can be resolved.
+All snapshots are combined and the median values are shown.